Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Proofs of results for (Theorems and )

-\begin{remark}[Dimension $d \le 3$] At this point, we want to give a short overview about the validity of the results proved above in dimensions one, two and three.
+\begin{remark}\thmtitle{On dimensions $d \le 3$} At this point, we want to give a short overview about the validity of the results proved above in dimensions one, two and three.
 While all results hold for $d \ge 4$, Theorem~\ref{main_bc_bound} holds even for arbitrary dimension $d$.
 This is not true for the statements of Theorem~\ref{main_volume}.
-The assumption of $d \ge 3$ in Theorem~\ref{main_volume} cannot be relaxed: it fails to hold for $d=2$, since for instance the maximal volume of an integral polygon with one interior point is $4.5$, while the upper bound in the theorem would yield $4$.
+The assumption of $d \ge 3$ in Theorem~\ref{main_volume} cannot be relaxed: it fails to hold for $d=2$, since the triangle $T^2_{1,1} = \conv(\{o, 3e_1, 3e_2\})$ is the volume maximizer in $\mathcal{P}^2(1)$ (see \cite{MR1039134}) and has volume $4.5$, while the upper bound in the theorem would yield $4$.
 Regarding Theorem~\ref{main_volume}(b), we have to differ between the cases $l=1$ and $l=d$.
-The assumption of $d \ge 4$ cannot be relaxed for $l = d$, as we know from the enumeration contained in \cite{MR2760660} that both $S^3_1$ and the tetrahedron $\conv(\{o, 2e_1, 6e_2, 6e_3\})$ satisfy the inequalities in Theorem~\ref{main_volume}(a) with equality for $l=d$ and $l=d-1$.
-For $l=1$, however, we need to have minimal value for $\beta_d$, which is the case if and only if \eqref{eq:opt_config}; see Theorem~\ref{thm_single_low}, regardless of the value of $d$.
-Hence, for $l=1$ and $d \ge 1$, $\max_{F \in \cF_1(S)} = 2(s_d - 1)$ holds if $S \cong S^d_1$.
-Furthermore, we can extend this statement: for $l=1$ and $d \in \{1,2\}$, $\max_{F \in \cF_1(S)} = 2(s_d - 1)$ holds if and only if $S \cong S^d_1$ (see \cite{MR1039134}).
-Corollary~\ref{applying_blichfeldt} can be extended to dimensions one and two, where the extension to dimension one is trivial and dimension two can be seen again from \cite{MR1039134}. \end{remark}
+The assumption of $d \ge 4$ cannot be relaxed for $l = d$, as we know from the enumeration contained in \cite{MR2760660} that both $S^3_1$ and the tetrahedron $T^3_{1,2} = \conv(\{o, 2e_1, 6e_2, 6e_3\})$ satisfy the inequalities in Theorem~\ref{main_volume}(a) with equality for $l=d$ and $l=d-1$.
+For $l=1$, however, we need to have minimal value for $\beta_d$, which is the case if and only if the tuple of barycentric coordinates satisfies \eqref{eq:opt_config}; see Theorem~\ref{thm_single_low}, regardless of the value of $d$.
+Hence, for $l=1$ and $d \ge 1$, $\max_{F \in \cF_1(S)} \vol_{\Z} (F)= 2(s_d - 1)$ holds if $S \cong S^d_1$.
+For $l=1$ and $d \in \{1,2\}$, the reverse implication is also true, i.e., $\max_{F \in \cF_1(S)} \vol_{\Z} (F) = 2(s_d - 1)$ holds if and only if $S \cong S^d_1$ (as can be seen from the enumeration in \cite{MR1039134}).
+Corollary~\ref{applying_blichfeldt} is also valid for $d \in \{1,2\}$, where the case $d=1$ is trivial and the case $d=2$ can be seen again from \cite{MR1039134}. \end{remark}